-The Parma Polyhedra Library (PPL) is a free software, professional library for the handling of numeric approximations targeted at static analysis and computer-aided verification of hardware and software systems [5].15 The PPL is employed by numerous projects in this field, most notably by GCC, the GNU Compiler Collection, probably the compilers' suite more in widespread use.
+The Parma Polyhedra Library (PPL) is a free software, professional library for the handling of numeric approximations targeted at static analysis and computer-aided verification of hardware and software systems [6, 35].
+The PPL, which features several unique innovations [36, 37, 38, 39, 40], is employed by numerous projects in this field, most notably by GCC, the GNU Compiler Collection, probably the most widely used suite of compilers.15

-As an integral part of the overall project to which the present paper belongs-whose aim is to make the technology of the automatic synthesis of linear ranking functions thoroughly explained and generally available-, we have extended the PPL with all the methods discussed in the present paper.
-Previously, only a rather limited demo version of RankFinder was available, only in x86/Linux binary format, implementing the method by Podelski and Rybalchenko.
-16 In contrast, the PPL implementation is completely general and available, both in source and binary formats, with high-level interfaces to C, C++, Java, OCaml and six different Prolog systems.
+As an integral part of the overall project to which the present paper belongs -whose aim is to make the technology of the automatic synthesis of linear ranking functions thoroughly explained and generally available-, we have extended the PPL with all the methods discussed in the present paper.
+Previously, only a rather limited demo version of RankFinder was available, only in x86/Linux binary format, implementing the method by Podelski and Rybalchenko.16 In contrast, the PPL implementation is completely general and available, both in source and binary formats, with high-level interfaces to C, C++, Java, OCaml and six different Prolog systems.

-For each of the methods -Mesnard and Serebrenik (MS) or Podelski and Rybalchenko (PR)-, for each of the two possibilities to encode the input - either the single \bigstar invariant of (22) in Section 4.3, or the two \blacktriangledown and \bigstar invariants of (23) in Section 5-, for each numerical abstractions supported by the PPL -including (not necessarily closed) convex polyhedra, bounded-difference shapes and octagonal shapes-, the PPL provides three distinct functionalities to investigate termination of the loop being analyzed:
+For each of the methods -Mesnard and Serebrenik (MS) or Podelski and Rybalchenko (PR)-, for each of the two possibilities to encode the input either the single \bigstar invariant of (22) in Section 4.3, or the two \checkmark and \bigstar invariants of (23) in Section 5-, for each numerical abstractions supported by the PPL -including (not necessarily closed) convex polyhedra, bounded-difference shapes and octagonal shapes-, the PPL provides three distinct functionalities to investigate termination of the loop being analyzed: